khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 Hiding all of the disallowed items is most consistent, avoids distraction, and lowers the user's cognitive load by only showing the fields they need to complete their task.

-When in doubt, give preference to hiding a field instead of disabling it.
+When in doubt, hide a field instead of disabling it.

 ### Help text